amChristonasis/Intel-Edge-AI-for-IoT-Developers-Nanodegree/README.md

 # Intel-Edge-AI-for-IOT-Developers-Nanodegree
 Projects conducted as part of the Intel Edge AI for IoT Developers Nanodegree by Udacity.

-The program is focused in developing AI computer vision inference application in the Edge using the Intel Distribution of OpenVino toolkit.
+The program is focused in developing AI computer vision inference applications at the Edge, using the Intel Distribution of OpenVino toolkit.

 Three projects were conducted as part of the program: